ganemone/smart-njala-prototype/README.md

-      For example, in the top-level directory (the one containing this `README.md` file) the following commands on a Unix/Linux/MacOS system would create an appropriate symbolic links:
+      For example, in the top-level directory (the one containing this `README.md` file) the following commands on a Unix/Linux/MacOS system would create appropriate symbolic links:

             ln -s ../ramp/README.md rampREADME.md
             cd docs
             ln -s ../../ramp/application/docs rampDocs
             cd ../settings
             ln -s ../../ramp/application/adminSettings Admin/rampAdmin

 1. If you are using git, add the following files and directories to your `.gitignore` file in the top directory of this Smart instance (the directory above configs, installation, and public).

             installation/installDB/createMysqlAccts.sql
             configs/custom_properties.ini
             configs/application.ini
             rampREADME.md
             docs/rampDocs
             settings/Admin/rampAdmin

 1. If you are running a browser on the same machine as your server, you can bring up the Njala Prototype using the virtual host ServerName as the URL (e.g., `njala.smart/`).
 If not, unless the new virtual host is being served by DNS (and, therefore, publicly accessible),